 The Burt Munro Challenge is recognised as the largest motorcycle rally in the southern hemisphere, attracting approximately 5,000 visitors and participants from outside the Southland region each year.

-For more information on the challenge click here
+More information on the challenge can be found here

-New Zealand motorcycle racer, Burt Munro is the subject of “The World's Fastest Indian”, a 2005 New Zealand biographical sports drama film based in Invercargill.
-Burt Munro raced a highly modified 1920 Indian Scout motorcycle.
-Munro set numerous land speed records for motorcycles with engines less than 1,000cc at the Bonneville Salt Flats in Utah in the late 1950s and into the 1960s.
-The film stars Anthony Hopkins, and was produced, written and directed by Roger Donaldson.
+Invercargill-based motorcycle racer, Burt Munro was the subject of “The World's Fastest Indian”, which showcased the numerous land speed records he set on engines less than 1,000cc at the Bonneville Salt Flats in Utah in the late 1950s and into the 1960s.

 Born in Edendale in 1899, Burt Munro purchased his first motorcycle at the age of 15.
 In 1920 he purchased his first Indian Scout, a bike that he would continue to modify with his own custom made parts for the rest of his life.